tevelee/Eval/README.md

 ## 🙋 Contribution

 Anyone is more than welcome to contribute to **Eval**!
-It can even be an addition to the docs or to the code directly, by [raising an issue](https://github.com/tevelee/Interpreter/issues/new) or in form of a pull request.
+It can even be an addition to the docs or to the code directly, by [raising an issue](https://github.com/tevelee/Interpreter/issues/new) or in the form of a pull request.
 Both are equally valuable to me!
 Happy to assist anyone!

 In case you need help or want to report a bug - please file an issue.
-Make sure to provide as much information as you can, sample code also makes it a lot easier for me to help you.
+Make sure to provide as much information as you can; sample code also makes it a lot easier for me to help you.
 Check out the [contribution guidelines](CONTRIBUTE.md) for further information.

-I collected some use cases, and great opportunities for beginner tasks if anybody is motivated to bring this project to a more awesome state!
+I collected some use cases, and great opportunities for beginner tasks if anybody is motivated to bring this project to a more impressive state!

 ## 👀 Details

-This is a really early state of the project, so I'm still deep in the process of all the open-sourcing tasks, such as firing up a CI, creating a nice documentation page, managing administrative tasks around stability.
+This is a really early stage of the project, so I'm still deep in the process of all the open-sourcing tasks, such as firing up a CI, creating a beautiful documentation page, managing administrative tasks around stability.

 The upcoming Documentation pages will provide a deep-dive into the subtleties of this framework.
 Please stay tuned!